-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the statement of net position and/or balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to future periods and will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Library has two items that qualify for reporting in this category: deferred outflows of resources related to PEB.
+The Library has two items that qualify for reporting in this category: deferred outflows of resources related to pensions and deferred outflows of resources related to OPEB.

-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of net position and/or balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.
-The Library has two items that qualify for reporting in this category: the deferred inflows of resources related to delinquent property taxes and deferred inflows of resources related to OPEB.
+The Library has three items that qualify for reporting in this category: the deferred inflows of resources related to delinquent property taxes, deferred inflows of resources related to PEB.
 Property taxes are shown as deferred inflows of resources on the governmental funds balance sheet.